metablaster/WindowsFirewallRuleset/SUPPORT.md

 If there is security or privacy issue please first refer to [SECURITY.md](SECURITY.md)

-To report security or privacy issue with Windows Firewall Ruleset please open new [issue][issues] and provide relevant details as outlined in "`Get started` under `Security report`.
+To report security or privacy issue with Windows Firewall Ruleset please open new [issue][issues] and provide relevant details as outlined in `Get started` under `Security report`.

 [Table of Contents](#table-of-contents)